 Flying Bugs, Spiders & Insects Are NOT The Type of

 Come late spring or early summer in Ives Grove, you probably can't wait to get out on your boat.
-Be aware that you might have some unanticipated company.
+Be aware that you might have some uninvited company.

 The stage is set for an unwanted surprise – a welcoming party of Ives Grove creepy-crawlies – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
+Here's an easier, faster solution: Have us spray your sail boat at the beginning or end of the boating season.
 Proactive pest control will kill and control creepy-crawlies throughout your boat.
-You'll save time, not to mention the irritation of an six-legged hitchhiker unexpectedly visiting you or a guest.
+You'll save time, not to mention the irritation of an six-legged critter unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat spraying must be done before a boat is put in the waters of Ives Grove.
+Please remember that boat application must be done before a boat is put in the waters of Ives Grove.

-For many people in Ives Grove, southeast Wisconsin and northern IL, summer is all about boating.
-Click here to schedule a ski boat treatment, so that you can be sure the only guests aboard will be invited ones.
+For many people in Ives Grove, southeast Wisconsin and northern Illinois, summer is all about being on the water.
+Click here to schedule a fishing boat spraying, so that you can be sure the only guests aboard will be invited ones.